sacherjj/CasperLabs/DEVELOPER.md

 - 10 measuring iterations
 - 2 forks
 - 4 threads

-This procedure requires machinbe with at least 32GB RAM.
+This procedure requires machine with at least 32GB RAM.
 This is a recommended way to run benchmarks.

+There is also a properties file which could be use to configure some values: `block-storage/src/test/resources/block-store-benchmark.properties`

 For more information about JMH, you can visit JMH project page: http://openjdk.java.net/projects/code-tools/jmh/

 ## Description of subprojects